DanGraur/dangraur.github.io/content/_index.md

 ## Contact

 Feel free to get in touch by sending me an email at <span class="baddirection">hc.zhte.fni@ruarg.nad</span> (copying the address won't work well).
-Otherwise, although due to the COVID pandemic I'm mostly working from home, you will find me at my office from time to time:
+Otherwise, you can reach me at the following address:

 > Dan Graur
 > STF G 222